 What is dementia?

 The word ‘dementia’ refers to a group of symptoms that affect the brain (these include recognition, memory, language and planning), which deteriorate over time.
-Dementia isn’t a disease and nor is it a natural part of ageing.
+It can generally be divided into early-stage, moderate or end-stage.
+Dementia isn't a natural part of ageing.
 It also isn’t usually inherited.

 Spotting the signs of dementia